modfin/is/README.md

 $ qs --help
 NAME:
-   qs - Quick creates a local web url to share text from stdin or file
+   qs - Quick Share creates a local web server in order to share text from stdin or a file

 USAGE:
    qs [global options] command [command options] [arguments...]